itsnotadam/Office-Weaponization/README.md

 *   **For Testers (Red Team):** Your job is to find the gaps in these layers.
     *   Stay current on new evasion techniques.
-    *   Understand how detection works so you can bypass it (ethically, in lab).
+    *   Understand how detection works so you can bypass it.
     *   Focus on realistic social engineering lures.

 This guide provides the foundational knowledge of *how* these attacks work.
-The next step is to use this knowledge to test your own environment, find weaknesses, and build a more resilient defense.
+The next step is to use this knowledge to test your own environment, find weaknesses, and build a more resilient methods.

 <br>